-Nathan would be interested to hear from any prospective research students who wish to undertake research in any of the following areas:
+Nathan would be interested to hear from any prospective research students wishing to undertake research in the following areas:

 Nathan has undertaken research for a variety of different funding bodies, including local government departments, the Higher Education Funding Council for England, and the European Commission.